dreadnode/rigging/README.md

 </br>

-Rigging is a lightweight LLM framework built on Pydantic XML.
-The goal is to make leveraging language models in production code as simple and effective as possible.
+Rigging is a lightweight LLM framework to make using language models in production code as simple and effective as possible.
 Here are the highlights:

 - **Structured Pydantic models** can be used interchangably with unstructured text output.
 - LiteLLM as the default generator giving you **instant access to a huge array of models**.
 - Define prompts as python functions with **type hints and docstrings**.
-- Simple **tool calling** even for models which don't support them at the API.
+- Simple **tool use**, even for models which don't support them at the API.
 - Store different models and configs as **simple connection strings** just like databases.
+- Integrated tracing support with [Logfire](https://logfire.pydantic.dev/docs/).
 - Chat templating, forking, continuations, generation parameter overloads, stripping segments, etc.
 - Async batching and fast iterations for **large scale generation**.
 - Metadata, callbacks, and data format conversions.